chrislema/tips-for-later/blog/posts/stay-curious.md

 title: Stay Curious
 image: "/images/joseph-rosales-m0yRv0GxkV8-unsplash.jpg"
 readingTime: 1 minute
+excerpt: "<p>The inquisitive, eyes open, constant observing dynamic can easily be distracting if you don’t learn to control it.
+And if it leaves you distracted all the time, without any focus, you’ll likely find that it’s a hindrance to your success.</p>"

 ---
 When you were first born, two things struck everyone in the labor and delivery room.